univention/ucsschool-kelvin-rest-api/doc/docs/resource-classes.rst

     "school", "URL", "School (OU) the class belongs to.
 A URL in the ``schools`` resource.", "read_only" "description","null|string","Descriptive information about a class.", "editable"
-    "users","List<URL>", "A list with the URL in the UCS\@school Kelvin API per user within the class.", "editable"
+    "users","List<URL>", "A list with the URL in the UCS\@school Kelvin API per user within the class.", "editable" "create_share", "boolean", "Whether a share should be created for the class.", "read only"

 udm_properties